-Just like any other desserts, we do have Matcha Swiss Roll (抹茶ロールケーキ) and it’s always a popular choice in Japan.
+Just like any other dessert, we do have Matcha Swiss Roll (抹茶ロールケーキ) and it’s always a popular choice in Japan.
 If you have a soft spot for anything matcha (green tea), I am pretty sure you’re going to be as obsessed with this cake as I am.

 What Differentiate Japanese Roll Cake from Swiss Roll

-When it comes to Asian sweets, you have to know one more expression to compliment the dessert, and that is “oh, this dessert is not so sweet.”
+When it comes to Asian sweets, you have to know one more expression to complement the dessert, and that is “oh, this dessert is not so sweet.”
 What it really means is the sweetness is just right.

-2. Light & Fluffy
+2. Light and fluffy

-3. Unique Flavors
+3. Unique flavors

 Classic Japanese roll cakes are very similar to western Swiss rolls.
-You can find flavors such as vanilla, cocoa, chocolate, tiramisu, coffee, strawberry, lemon, raspberry and so on.
+You can find flavors such as vanilla, cocoa, chocolate, tiramisu, coffee, strawberry, lemon, raspberry, and so on.
 Japanese (and some other Asian) varieties include matcha, black sesame, chestnut, purin (crème caramel), and interesting flavors like almond jelly, and mitarashi dango (see below).

 Endless choices of roll cakes! (image source)

-5 Tips to Remember when Making Matcha Swiss Roll
+5 Tips to Remember When Making Matcha Swiss Roll

 1. Egg yolks at room temp & egg whites in the fridge